IrvingZha0/lab-bcos/docs/Contract Name Service.md

 }

 ```
-**CNS can be used to call contract function if the contract instance had been created by loadByName.**
+**CNS can be used to call contract function if the contract instance created by loadByName.**

 ```java
  HelloWorld instance = HelloWorld.loadByName("HelloWorld", web3j, credentials, gasPrice , gasLimit);